 - It’s a great source of alpha linolenic acid – an essential fatty acid that has regenerative and anti-aging skin benefits.

 Raspberry seed oil is rich in EFAs (essential fatty acids), primarily linoleic and linolenic acids.
 It contains very high levels of tocopherols (Vitamin E), which act as antioxidants, and carotenoids (Vitamin A).

 Because of its composition, raspberry seed oil possesses superior anti-inflammatory qualities which makes it a nice addition to face, lip and sunscreen products.

 Red raspberry seed oil is often used in cosmetic preparations as an addition to face creams, lotions, balms, serums and oils.
 Well known for its potent anti-inflammatory benefits, some have found relief from skin issues such as eczema with continued, topical use of the oil, due to its potent essential fatty acid complex which is rich in omegas.

-Raspberry seed oil makes a nice addition to sunscreen products, due to its reported sunscreen qualities, along with its anti-inflammatory, antioxidant and hydrating benefits.
+Raspberry seed oil makes a nice addition to sunscreen products, due to its reported sun protection qualities*, along with its anti-inflammatory, antioxidant and hydrating benefits.
 It is also a popular addition to anti-aging products.

 Sourced and processed

 Raspberry seed oil is cold-pressed and obtained from the seeds, and it may come in refined or unrefined forms.
 The oil can often be sourced locally, depending on your local climate and whether raspberries are locally grown.